firstname.lastname@example.org, +44 (0) 20 7324 2975

 email@example.com, +44 (0) 20 7324 2996

-Jamie joined IDPC in 2012.
-He provides key support to the Executive Director in managing secretariat operations, finances and fundraising, with a special focus on Africa and the Middle East.
+Jamie joined IDPC in 2012, and provides key support to the Executive Director in managing secretariat operations, finances and fundraising.
+Jamie is also currently the Chair of the Vienna NGO Committee on Drugs (VNGOC).

 firstname.lastname@example.org, +44 (0) 20 7324 2976